 Sleep yourself less stressed

 Sleep (or a lack of it) and stress often go hand in hand.
 When we’re stressed, we find it more difficult to sleep, and when we’re tired, we feel more stressed – it’s enough to make you need a nap!
-I can’t stress enough just how important it is to have sufficient sleep – especially if you’re trying to get pregnant.
+I can’t stress enough just how important it is to have sufficient sleep – especially if you’re trying to get pregnant and thinking about your fertility.
 Good restorative sleep is as crucial to brain function and health as are oxygen and water.
 However, many of us think we can get away with skimping on sleep as we pack more and more into our busy lives.
 Technology doesn’t help matters and neither does the current trend for associating being busy with being important.

 Many of us these days are working longer hours than ever and travelling more.
 And while all these things can enrich our lives to some extent, they can also take their toll on our health, if we’re not resting enough.
 One study from the University of Chicago has found that not sleeping enough can mimic ageing – put simply, your body ages prematurely if you don’t get enough shuteye.